uptech/engineering/content/docs/process/milestone-estimations/index.md

 risk.
 This is the perfect time to break those tasks out.

-You can also see by doing so how breaking the research task out helps you to think about and adjust the characteristics for the story and it's associated research task.
+You can also see by doing so how breaking the research task out helps you to think about and adjust the characteristics for the story and its associated research task.

 ## Example